 For the 2020 Festival we worked with the Harrogate Advertiser's Graham Chalmers in helping bring celebrated music documentary filmmaker Tony Palmer to Harrogate.
 He appeared at the Cold Bath brewery Clubhouse where an hour long Q&A was followed by a rare screening of his 1977 Beatles documentary - Mighty Good.

-Additionally, the Society Committee took the opportunity to work with a local film company, Growler Films, to sponsor five young local filmmakers to contribute to a documentary film about the Tony Palmer event.
-That 90 minute documentary is now in post-production with a release planned for 2021.
+The Society Committee also took the opportunity to work with a local film company, Growler Films, to sponsor five young local filmmakers to contribute to a documentary film about the Tony Palmer event.
+That 90 minute documentary was released and screened in 2021.
 In the meantime, the producers have made available a few short clips from an interview with Tony conducted in September 2020.
 You can read more and watch the clips here.

 Jim Morrison, no less, reminded us that 'the future's uncertain . . . ' an aphorism writ large in the wake of the covid pandemic that gripped the UK soon after the end of the 2020 Harrogate Film Festival.

-While HFS is responding to the changes and planning a resumption of regular screenings, the constraints ushered in by the pandemic have also prompted us to think more carefully about our online offering.
-In addition to a range of content that will be made made available through the Online Platform we are now running an extended festival competition for feature films called HFS Festival Features.
+The constraints ushered in by the pandemic prompted us to think more carefully about our online offering and in addition to a range of content that was made made available through the Online Platform we also ran an extended festival competition for feature films called HFS Festival Features.

-HFS Festival Features offers a range of regular film screenings of features from around the world.
-Audience members will have the opportunity to vote on each of these films and we plan to host big-screen presentations of the most popular films during the 2021 Harrogate Film Festival.
+HFS Festival Features offered a range of regular film screenings of features from around the world.
+Audience members had the opportunity to vote on each of these films and we hosted big-screen presentations of the most popular films during our 2021/2022 season.